About Lindum Heritage

 At Lindum Heritage we care passionately about our archaeological and historic past and want everyone to have the best opportunity to explore it through a supportive and high quality experience.
-Our short breaks will give you the chance to get to know the various cities and counties we visit while learning about aspects of the past that you are interested in.
-Although based in Lincolnshire - where many of our short breaks take place- we are not limited to the county; wherever there is heritage in need of exploration we will be there!
+Lincolnshire is sometimes regarded of as the forgotten county of England, but the truth is that it has an enormous amount to offer in the areas of archaeology and history.
+Our short breaks will give you the chance to get to know the city and its surroundings while learning about aspects of the past that you are interested in.

 At Lindum Heritage we always strive to improve the already high quality of our courses and welcome comments and suggestions from participants.
 If you have an idea for a course that you would like to see us run please let us know.
 We are also able to arrange bespoke courses and tours for groups of any size, large or small.